 I’m into luxury beauty, but I definitely don’t have a luxury budget.
 Especially now — I’ve spent the past year paring down my skin and beauty routines to make them as simple, effective, and inexpensive as possible.
 I’ve done pretty good, and have settled with a nice roundup of products that I genuinely love.
 I promise I won’t talk about how amazing African Black Soap is anymore (but seriously, omg) but I decided to dig through my ~beauty~ table (i.e. the Ikea desk that I do no work at, but apply a lot of makeup at) to pick out the most luxurious, effective, and inexpensive products out of the bunch.
-These all cost under $20, and are seriously spa-quality good.
+These are all beauty products under $20, and they are seriously spa-quality good.
 (Especially #1 — I would possibly sell my soul for #1.)

 This stuff is called “Heavenly Night Cream” for a reason.
 My mom uses it, and after I borrowed it from her one day while I was visiting and forgot my own moisturizer, I ran out to buy my own immediately.
 It is the only thing I’ve found that actually helps lock some moisture into my newly super-dry skin (shoutout to my 22-year-old hormones for changing the game on me once again!) and makes my skin look glowy and hydrated without breaking me out.
 There is also a day cream version of this that I’m sure is amazing, but I haven’t tried it yet — (to be honest, I just use the night cream during the daytime too).